Azathothas/Stars/README.md

 - [blibdoolpoolp/Cloudflared-RDP-Tutorial-Free](https://github.com/blibdoolpoolp/Cloudflared-RDP-Tutorial-Free) – This tutorial offers a comprehensive guide on setting up secure Remote Desktop (RDP) & SSH connections using Cloudflare's Cloudflared service.
 This tutorial aims to provide users with a method to access their desktops remotely without compromising security, leveraging Cloudflare's tunneling technology to create a safe, encrypted connection path.
 - [depler/curl-impersonate-win](https://github.com/depler/curl-impersonate-win) – A special build of curl for Windows that can impersonate Chrome and Safari
 - [joshuacline/windick](https://github.com/joshuacline/windick) – Windows Deployment Image Customization Kit
-- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) – A Windows and Office activator using HWID / Ohook / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
+- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) – Open-source Windows and Office activator featuring HWID, Ohook, KMS38, and Online KMS activation methods, along with advanced troubleshooting.
 - [mmgordon82/BurpSuiteInstaller](https://github.com/mmgordon82/BurpSuiteInstaller) – Install and Crack your Burp Suite Professional Latest (Updated Weekly).
 - [userdocs/iperf3-static](https://github.com/userdocs/iperf3-static) – A static build of iperf3 to do network testing on remote servers.
 - [voletro/wsa-toolbox](https://github.com/voletro/wsa-toolbox) – A Windows 11 application to easily install and use the Windows Subsystem For Android™ package on your computer.